- Découvertes

 - Preheat the oven to 180°C.

-- Generously butter a gratin dish or pie dish.
+- Generously butter a baking dish or pie pan.

 - Arrange the cherries in the mold in an even layer.

-- In a bowl, beat the eggs with the sugar until the mixture becomes slightly frothy.
+- In a mixing bowl, beat the eggs with the sugar until the mixture becomes slightly frothy.

-- Add the flour and mix until you get a smooth dough.
+- Add the flour and mix until you have a smooth batter.

-- Gradually add the milk and cream, continuing to mix, then add the vanilla extract.
+- Gradually incorporate the milk and cream, continuing to mix, then add the vanilla extract.

 - Pour this mixture over the cherries in the mold.

-- Bake for about 35-40 minutes, until the clafoutis is golden brown and a knife blade comes out clean.
+- Bake for about 35-40 minutes, until the clafoutis is golden and a knife comes out clean.